 Residence for a Metropolitan Single

-‘POP-UP House’ is an experiment which deals with two crossed interests: on one hand, it explores the sociological reality linked to the increased number of one-person homes in metropolis -known as “single phenomenon” (1); on the other hand, it tests the infiltration of a thin and gathering domestic infrastructure (2).
+‘POP-UP House’ is an experiment which deals with two crossed interests: on one hand, it explores the sociological reality linked to the increased number of one-person homes in the metropolis -known as the “single phenomenon” (1); on the other hand, it tests the infiltration of a thin and gathering domestic infrastructure (2).

 1. Single Phenomenon

 Higher development of countries is related to the global phenomenon of the increase in one-person housing for single residents.
-Apart from the extended phenomenon of sharing flats, internet and social networks encourage a recent domestic option which probes that “living alone doesn’t mean being alone”; living alone is a new model fed by the increased people life expectancy, the stronger women emancipation and the higher number of independent people who don’t want to share.
+Apart from the extended phenomenon of sharing flats, the internet and social networks encourage a recent domestic option which probes that “living alone doesn’t mean being alone”; living alone is a new model fed by the increased people life expectancy, the stronger women emancipation and the higher number of independent people who don’t want to share.

-‘POP-UP House’ doesn’t try to design an optimum unique protocol of domesticity, however, it tries to test a proposal that explores the potentials of this reality.
+‘POP-UP House’ doesn’t try to design an optimum unique protocol of domesticity; however, it tries to test a proposal that explores the potentials of this reality.

 2. Building a Thin Domestic Infrastructure

 First of all, by erasing the dispensable partitions related to an obsolete domesticity, we get rid of those traces foreign to the new inhabitant.
-Only structure, supply connections and client’s obsessions remain.
+Only structure, supply connections and the client’s obsessions remain.

-Infrastructural units that form a one-person dwelling are defined in the way of Toland Grinell’s matching traveling trunks, specialized elements with a unique function that occupy their surrounding space when they are opened.
+Infrastructural units that form a one-person dwelling are defined in the way of Toland Grinell’s matching travelling trunks, specialized elements with a unique function that occupy their surrounding space when they are opened.
 Here, traditional components that form a room become independent and dispersed, providing new domestic opportunities.
 We do not take a bathroom as a whole, but as an addition of a shower, a washbasin, a toilet, a mirror, a bathroom cabinet, etc. These individual components build up a catalogue as a communication tool, with which the client interacts by choosing, discarding and redefining.
-Fifty-four of these units are assembled into a gathering element, infrastructural more than aesthetical, dense and operative.
-This interactive entity is infiltrated into the dwelling and folds it up small in the way of a labyrinth, disorienting to whom gets into it, sometimes it encloses you, others It throws you out.
+Fifty-four of these units are assembled into a gathering element, infrastructural more than aesthetic, dense and operative.
+This interactive entity is infiltrated into the dwelling and folds it up small in the way of a labyrinth, disorienting to whom gets into it; sometimes it encloses you, others It throws you out.

-This gathering element does not move, however it is unfolded.
+This gathering element does not move; however, it is unfolded.
 It is affixed to the supply connections and arranges a generic space around it –a laboratory for experiences, relationships, tolerances, overlaps and multiplicities.
 This space is activated when the dweller turns the infrastructural devices on.
 By opening and closing, extending and contracting, sliding and folding it up, the home is restructured, expanded, fragmented, connected or isolated.
 Here, the room does not contain a wardrobe, but the wardrobe contains a room.

 This infrastructure of daily life is built up with a unique material -economical and versatile-, oriented strand boards.
-While exterior image is uniform, only specialized handles reveal the opening system of every device, interiors are distinguished.
+While the exterior image is uniform, only specialized handles reveal the opening system of every device; interiors are distinguished.
 Tiles and wallpaper provide this inner space with colour and design typical of the elegant linings of classic suitcases.

 Read more